Karmichael Hunt: Biarritz Olympique (2009–2010)

 Despite never playing the sport professionally, Hunt made his rugby union debut for the French Barbarians in Brussels, Belgium on 14 November 2009.
-He would be selected at the outside center position in the Barbarians' 39–26 victory.
+He would be selected at the outside centre position in the Barbarians' 39–26 victory.
 Hunt made his debut for Biarritz on 21 November 2009 against Clermont.
 While competing in the Top 14 for Biarritz the team also competed in the 2009–10 Heineken Cup.
 After topping their group Biarritz would record victories over Welsh team Ospreys and Irish team Munster to reach the 2010 Heineken Cup Final.
 Hunt would score the only try in the final held at Stade de France in front of 78,962 fans.
 This would be his last game for Biarritz on 22 May 2010 in the team's 21–19 loss.

 Queensland Reds (2015–2018)

 In August 2014, Hunt joined the Queensland Reds on a three-year contract (starting from 2015), with the Reds paying between $600,000 and $700,000 to secure his signature.
 Hunt's signing coincided with the signing of Wallaby James O'Connor from French Top 14 side Toulon.

 On 16 January 2015, Hunt, along with teammate Rob Simmons, were appointed vice-captains of the Queensland Reds.

 Hunt had an outstanding 2017 season.
 He was then rewarded with a selection in the Wallabies squad for the upcoming June Tests.

 In 2018, Hunt had a disappointing year.
 He didn't feature in any games for the Reds due to drug possession where he was fined $10,000 and Reds coach Brad Thorn dropped him from the Super Rugby Squad, despite copping a four-game suspension and being cleared to return to playing by Rugby Australia.
 He instead played club rugby for Souths.
 He went on to play in the NRC for Brisbane City.

 Despite contracted for the 2019 season with the Reds, Hunt was released from the final year of his contract and he was given an opportunity to continue his rugby playing career with the NSW Waratahs for the 2019 Super Rugby Season.